touch-tree/template/README.md

 ## About Weave

-Weave is a web-based framework designed to seperate developers from dependency-heavy and overly complicated frameworks to one that is easy-to-use, understand, and to develop in.
+Weave is a web-based framework designed to seperate developers from dependency-heavy and overly complicated frameworks for one that is easy-to-use, understand, and to develop in.

 This framework uses the [weave](https://github.com/weavable/framework/) package.